MergenEnk/VESTSpotBot/README.md

 ## Rules

-- You can't spot yourself (mentions of the poster are ignored)
+- You can't spot yourself (self-mentions are ignored)
-- Multiple mentions in one photo = multiple spots
+- Can tag multiple people in one message - all assumed to be in the photo(s)
+- Spotter gets +1 per person tagged
+- Each tagged person gets -1
 - Only works in the designated channel
-- Must include both a photo AND a mention
+- Must include at least one photo AND at least one mention